Hero Costume (Heat)

 Tips vs Ochaco Uraraka (Default):

-Ochako has very telegraphed attacks, but a single mistake will allow her to take a mile.
+Ochako has very telegraphed attacks with large recovery.
+Tokoyami can punish these mistakes to lead into repeated knockdowns.
+However, a single mistake will allow Ochaco to take a mile back.

 Tips vs Ochaco Uraraka (Zero Satellites):